mdaizovi/naziscore/README.md

 The application gives a score based on the Twitter profile of the user.
 Points are given according to the criteria listed below:

-- #MAGA, #WhiteGenocide and similar hashtags in the profile
-- #MAGA, #WhiteGenocide and similar hashtags in recent tweets
+- #MAGA, #WhiteGenocide and similar hashtags in the profile or recent tweets
 - Less than 10 followers
 - Profile less than two months old
 - Has a frog emoji in the name